NPalopoli/collaborative-science-for-librarians/episodes/latin-american-iniciatives.md

 ### Communities of practice related to open science

 Over the years, Latin America has seen a substantial growth in communities of practice.
 These groups are self-organized and self-sustained gatherings of individuals bound by a common interest or passion, learning and improving collectively through regular interaction (Etienne and Beverly Wenger-Trayne, 2015).
 In Latin America, many of such communities focus specifically on bridging the gender gap in STEM (Science, Technology, Engineering, and Mathematics), on imparting skills related to computational tools, or on educating about open science tools and practices.
-While institutional approaches play a crucial role in setting policies and frameworks, leveraging the strengths of communities of practice may enhance the dissemination and adoption of open science practices at a more personal, relatable, and community-driven level.
+While institutional approaches play a crucial role in setting policies and frameworks, leveraging the strengths of communities of practice may enhance the dissemination and adoption of open science at a more personal, relatable, and community-driven level.
 Some of these strengths are:

 - Bottom-Up Approach:
 Communities of practice are driven by individuals who are genuinely passionate about the subject matter.
 This grassroots involvement ensures a more organic and authentic dissemination of open science principles, engaging individuals on a personal level.